neerajsandal/SuperMarket-Billing-System/README.md

 3. **Billing:**
    - The system calculates the total bill based on the selected items and quantities.
-   - Applicable taxes and discounts are automatically applied.
+   - Applicable discounts are automatically applied.
    - The final bill is displayed to the buyer.